merlijn-sebrechts/merlijn.sebrechts.be/content/blog/2024-02-17-ubuntu-community-council-year.md

 ## Kickstarting Ubuntu Matrix Governance

 Ubuntu has been slowly testing out Matrix as a modern chat platform.
 It started as an informal Ubuntu space on a personal homeserver, and slowly grew in size as more people started getting excited.
-However, in November 2023, the team working in this bumped up against an issue.
+However, in November 2023, they hit an issue.
 Canonical had just setup a public testing homeserver for the Ubuntu community, but it received _a lot_ of traction very quickly.
 Although the initial plan was to wipe the homeserver after a few months of use, suddenly entire communities started switching and using it full-time.

 While this was a good issue to have, it was an issue nonetheless, because the project wasn't actually ready for this influx of users.
-A lot of things needed to be decided, like how to do moderation, what to bridge, who gets what permissions.
+A lot of things needed to be decided, like how to do moderation, what to bridge, and who gets what permissions.
 However, it wasn't actually clear who could make these decisions, because of how informal it started.

 So to make sure this project could move forward at the speed that the community was adopting it, we decided to form the ["temporary Matrix Council"](https://discourse.ubuntu.com/t/introducing-the-temporary-matrix-council/41348), comprised of representatives from the Matrix operators, the Community Council, the IRC Council and Canonical's community team.
 With a fixed term, their goal is to lead the Ubuntu Matrix project until formal elections in March.
 They've done a great job so far, you can read all about the accomplishments in the announcement of [our homeserver going live](https://discourse.ubuntu.com/t/ubuntu-matrix-homeserver-go-live/42401).